Long Branch Hotels: Great Views

-Magnificent seashore lodgings highlight the city’s glory …
+Grand seashore lodgings highlight city glory …

 I’m endlessly fascinated by the magnificent seashore hotels that sprawled along the Long Branch coastline.
-These grand resorts that once blanketed the city’s oceanfront provide some fabulous imagery — mostly from around the turn of the 20th century.
+These grand resorts that once blanketed the city’s oceanfront provide fabulous imagery — mostly from around the turn of the 20th century.

 The first hotel at Long Branch was opened before the 1776 Revolutionary War.
 “Fish Tavern” — located at Ocean and Cooper Avenues — was a simple two-story building offering food and lodging.
 It mostly hosted seashore visitors from Philadelphia who came by stage-coach.
 By 1792, it had new owners (Herbert and Chandler) and a new name (“The Shrewsbury”).
 According to The Story of the Jersey Shore by Harold F. Wilson (1964), The Allegheny House — a converted farmhouse at Broadway and Liberty Street — was the city’s largest hotel when it opened in 1846.
 James D. Wardell was the owner.
 It burned in 1866.

+In their prime Long Branch hotel owners were powerful men — among them were Cooper, Howland, Price, Leland, Laird, and Hildreth.
+They were city mayors and commissioners, leaders in local commerce and pioneers in the hospitality business.
 Among the lost Long Branch lodging legends were the: Ocean Hotel, Stetson House hotel, West End Hotel, Metropolitan Hotel, Howland Hotel, Mansion House hotel, Hollywood Hotel, Price’s Hotel, Clarendon Hotel, United States Hotel, Elberon Hotel, Takanassee Hotel, Brighton Hotel, Scarboro Hotel, Pannaci Hotel, Vendone Hotel and Atlantic Hotel and many others.

 It’s the sheer size of some of these places I can’t get over.
 Have a look: